sorah/xlat/README.md

 ## Caveats

 - Expecting no difference in IPv4 and IPv6 MTU
-- Fragmented packets are silently discarded
+- If an IPv4 packet is translated into an IPv6 packet larger than MTU, the packet is silently discarded.

 ## Tips